Bengissimo/roger-skyline-1/useful_eval_commands.md

 ```
 sudo mail
 ```
-## check that there is only one active configuration on the web server and. not the default one. in addtion, it should not "Listen" on the localhost of the VM.
+## Check that there is only one active configuration on the web server and. not the default one.
+In addtion, it should not "Listen" on the localhost of the VM.

 ```
 netstat --listening
 or
 sudo lsof -Pni
 ```
-##